William Plumer Jacobs: Career

 Jacobs attempted to create and maintain a Black church under the auspices of the Presbyterian Church in the United States (the "Southern Presbyterian Church") in addition to his existing preaching duties, but gave this up in 1874 after much of the membership had left for the Presbyterian Church in the United States of America (the "Northern Presbyterian Church").
 Construction on the orphanage continued, and Thornwell Orphanage opened on October 1, 1875, housing ten children.
 By 1877, Thornwell had over $11,000 in assets, with nearly no debt, and Jacobs set a goal of 24 children to be housed there.
 By the close of 1882, Jacobs's salary from First Presbyterian Church was $800.

-On September 11, 1880, Jacobs directed William States Lee, the principal of Clinton High School, to begin planning classes to teach at the new college.
-Lee was shortly thereafter made the first president of Clinton College.
+On September 11, 1880, Jacobs directed William States Lee, the principal of Clinton High School, to begin planning college-level classes.
+Shortly thereafter, Clinton High School became Clinton College, now Presbyterian College (PC).
+Lee was made its first president.
 The college received its charter on August 20, 1882, which allowed it to confer degrees.
 The school's first commencement was held in July 1883.
 Three women comprised the first graduating class, and the first degree was given to Jacobs's daughter.
 In 1909, Jacobs opened Thornwell Memorial Church on the orphanage's campus to alleviate the issue of limited space at First Presbyterian Church caused by the growing number of orphans.

 Jacobs resigned from preaching at First Presbyterian Church in Clinton in July 1911, after 47 years.
 He maintained his pastorate at Thornwell Memorial until his death and even preached there on the day before his death.